“Learning – it’s the only thing that will never fail us” – Leonardo da Vinci

 innate learning disabilities: genetically-structurally-maturationally ordered neurobiological learning disabilities

-acquired learning disabilities: learned maladaptive cognitive schema and maladaptive emotional habits that short-circuit (disable) learning
+acquired learning disabilities: learned cognitive schema and emotional habits that short-circuit (disable) learning

-The next step is to make the case for how prevalent acquired learning disabilities are and why reducing the conditions that cause and perpetuate them is fundamental to improving the health of our children’s learning.
+The next step is to make the case for 1) how widespread acquired learning disabilities are and 2) why reducing the conditions that cause and perpetuate them is fundamental to improving the health of our children’s learning.

 The 2020 focus of Learning Stewards will be to found or cause to be founded The Institute for the Study and Prevention of Acquired Learning Disabilities.
 Though we will catalyze its creation, ultimately the institute should be under the joint control of the Institutes of Health and the Academies of Science.
 Our mission this year is to make the scientific, political, economic, and social “case” for the creating the institute.
 In addition to the making the initial case, we will seek petition signatories including learning science thought-leaders, politicians, educators, child health advocates, economists, family service providers, and, most importantly, parents and citizens.